Nimisha88/MyPrivateBlockChain/README.md

 * '/blocks/:address' - Fetches decoded Star(s) data by owner's wallet address
 * '/requestValidation' - Requests message to be signed
 * '/submitStar' - Requests signature to be verified and Star data to be added to the chain
+* '/validateChain' - Fetches results for chain validation, if invalid, displays all the errors

 ## Installation instructions
 * Install [NodeJS](https://nodejs.org/) and npm